spring-guides/gs-async-method/SIDEBAR.md

-## Related resources
+## Related Resources

 There's more to scaling applications than asynchronous methods.
-You can explore Spring's support for caching and message-driven solutions with the following resources.
+You can continue your exploration of scaling tactics provided by Spring with the following resources.

 ### Getting Started guides